 The reception will be hosted by the Queen herself – as most royal receptions often are.

-In late May, there’s every chance that the weather will be clear – but of course, in England, you never really know!
-So it’s likely that gazebos and tents will be erected in order to hold the reception in the palace grounds.
+It’s likely that gazebos and tents will be erected in order to hold the reception in the palace grounds.

 Who will walk Princess Beatrice down the aisle?